rumca-js/Django-link-archive/README.md

  - local data, no algorithms, no advertisements, self-hosted
  - user action tracking.
 You can observe and analyze history of your 'views', 'searches', 'comments', 'browsing history'

-## Problems with other RSS readers, or apps

- - License: some clients are not open source, or not entirely open source (for example Reddit).
-Some programs are not programs from users perspective, but a service: Feedly, Pockets, Readwise Reader.
-They require account.
-Their Terms and service can change
- - Interface: Most of the RSS programs are GUI: Thunderbird, Feeder.
-I wanted a web page, an app that can be accessed from anywhere
- - missing search ability (NextCloud "News" application, Thunderbird, Feeder Android app, Newsboat Linux app)
- - missing tag support (Thunderbird, Android Feeder app)
- - some programs do not provide link rating
- - Import / Export: most programs do not provide easy way to do that (I want JSON files!)
- - Scale: Some projects are BIG.
-This project focuses on providing "single user" experience.
-I do not want many dependencies here
- - Goal: Reddit, Lemmy aim is to provide social media experience, this project aims to grant the ability to create database of links

 <div align="center">
   <img alt="Django Logo" src="images/old-wild-west.jpg" width="500px">
 </div>